Zarr core specification (version 3.0)#

 Name

-Each node in a hierarchy has a name, which is a string of characters with some additional constraints defined in the section on node names below.
+Each child node of a group has a name, which is a string of characters with some additional constraints defined in the section on node names below.
 Two sibling nodes cannot have the same name.
-The root node does not have a name and is the empty string

 Path